 YES!
-Check out our scholarship tab for more information regarding scholarship opportunities.
+Check out our scholarship page for more information regarding scholarship opportunities.

 NO!
 Students are ineligible to graduate the same semester they study abroad simply because our office does not receive your transcript from your host university in time to process your grades for graduation that same semester.
 However, there are some exceptions to this rule: If you participate in a faculty-led program the same semester you intend to graduate, then yes, you can graduate that same semester!
 (This is because, with faculty-led programs only, we receive student grades immediately upon completion of the program).

+YES!
 Any student who is eligible to fill out the FAFSA may qualify for aid in the form of grants and/or loans.
+Students are permitted to use any funds awarded toward the educational costs of a study abroad program.
 If you are awarded financial aid for the semester/year you will be abroad, your funds will be disbursed to you at the start of the semseter(s) you are abroad.
 Keep in mind, however, that you cannot receive your funds early for any reason; this means that you may have to pay for some expenses out of pocket (e.g. plane ticket, housing deposit, program deposit, application fees, passport, etc.) and then receive your aid later when it is disbursed according to UNC Charlotte's academic calendar.

 NO!
 In fact, a majority of the students we send abroad to non-English speaking countries do NOT know the language of that country!
 A majority of study abroad programs offer courses in English that you can take while you're abroad.
 However, there are some programs that do require you to have certain amount of prerequisite language courses in order to be considered.

 NO!
 Financial aid will be disbursed to the student via direct deposit or a refund check.
 It is then the student's responsibility to submit payment with those funds to whomever money is owed to at that time.